Delaware Cannabis Retail

 Because of the restrictive municipal zoning currently in place or anticipated, the retail license awardees that are able to get open will be clustered instead of evenly distributed throughout the population of 85,000 to 175,000 potential AU customers.

-Muncipalities like Bellefonte, Newark, Dover, Milford, Georgetown, Seaford and Lewes are allowing at least some number of retails with others like Elsmere and Greenwood still considering.
+Muncipalities like Wilmington, Bellefonte, Newark, Dover, Milford, Georgetown, and Seaford are allowing at a limited number of retails while others like Elsmere and Greenwood still considering.
 It is most often a matter of where and not if and these political subdivisons have a tremendously hard time agreeing on and codifying a reasonable ordinance.

 Location